brucou/xstate-interpreter/README.md

   outputs as configured `['Entered .closed.error!', ev]` with `ev` being `"OPEN"`

 In short, we have shown :
-- mergeOutputs and updateState configuration
+- `mergeOutputs` and `updateState` configuration
 - how to map action strings to action factories through the mapping object `actionFactoryMap`
 - how to directly include action factory in the xstate machine
-- action factories produce two piece of information to the interpreter :
+- action factories produce two pieces of information to the interpreter :
   - how to update the machine's extended state
   - what are the machine outputs